openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-jax.rst

 When using ``flax.linen.Module`` as an input model, ``openvino.convert_model`` requires the ``example_input`` parameter to be specified.
-Internally, it triggers the model tracing during the model conversion process, using the capabilities  of the ``jax.make_jaxpr`` function.
+Internally, it triggers model tracing during the model conversion process, using the capabilities of the ``jax.make_jaxpr`` function.

-The ``__call__`` method of ``flax.linen.Module`` object can also have extra custom flags (like ``training``) in the input signature.
-In this case, it is required to create a helper function which has an input signature without any extra custom flags and parameters not related to input data.
+The ``__call__`` method of ``flax.linen.Module`` object can also have extra custom flags , like ``training``, in the input signature.
+In this case, it is required to create a helper function that has an input signature without any extra custom flags or parameters, not related to input data.
-Here is an example of handling such case below:
+Here is an example of handling such a case:

 .. code-block:: py
    :force: